 To connect to an existing theme, you'll need the theme's ID.
 The easiest way to get your theme's ID is to use the

-theme get command returns a list of themes and IDs that exist on the store.
+theme get command, which returns a list of themes and IDs that exist on the store.

 Step 4: Set up your config file

 config.yml file creates a local connection to your Shopify store’s theme.
-You can use the previous information you collected (API password and theme ID) to create a
+You can use the previous information you collected (Theme Kit password and theme ID) to create a

 config.yml file in your theme, and then download the theme locally.